|

 Infinity) and the Time Lord renegade Salyavin (Shada)

-were among his early heroes.
-He had a boyhood dream of driving a
+were among their early heroes.
+They had a childhood dream of driving a

 steam engine (Black Orchid).
-His childhood games included
+Their childhood games included

 conkers (The Highlanders), trains (The Evil of the